camillandreozzi/Aggressivity_Model/README.md

 This model represents a **cyclic dominance system**, where no single strategy is universally best.

-It is inspired by the well-known side-blotched lizard example, where alternative mating strategies can behave in a Rock–Paper–Scissors pattern:
+It is inspired by the well-known side-blotched lizard example (https://en.wikipedia.org/wiki/Side-blotched_lizard), where alternative mating strategies can behave in a Rock–Paper–Scissors pattern:

 - one strategy beats a second,
 - the second beats a third,